You Need to Pack These 10 Crazy Items in Your Camera Bag

 (Okay - it was a stretch, but you get the point!)

-Microfiber clothes x2 – These little buggers are priceless.
+These little buggers are priceless.
 They work great on all your camera lenses, as well as glasses and sunglasses.
-I have been known to loa one out to a client as well.
-Nothing worse than trying to edit out smudged, fingerprinted glasses in a family shot or a nice headshot.
+I have been known to loan one out to a client as well.
+Nothing is worse than trying to edit out smudged, fingerprinted glasses in a family shot or a beautiful headshot.

-Extra batteries – One can never have enough batteries on hand.
+One can never have enough batteries on hand.
 My off-camera flash uses them, as well as my radio trigger.
-I keep a spare pair of fresh batteries in my bag ready to go at all times.
+I keep a spare pair of fresh batteries in my bag, ready to go at all times.
 The hardest part of this is remembering to replace them with a new fresh set when I use them.

-Headlamp or flashlight – A small pen-sized flashlight is a great tool to have on hand in low light.
+A small pen-sized flashlight or a strap-on headlamp is a great tool to have on hand in low light.
 You can shine it right on your subject to catch focus.
 It also comes in handy to shine a small amount of light onto your subject if you dabble in nighttime photography or Astrophotography.

 If you want to look really cool, and go hands-free, this is a really nice little headlamp to keep tucked in your bag.

-Cell Phone – Safety first! – Just in case anything dastardly ever happens while you’re out and about, it’s great to have contact with the outside world.
-Now I know this wasn’t a luxury we have had in the past, but hey, this is the modern world we live in, and we might as well take advantage of modern convenience, right?
+Safety first! – Just in case anything dastardly ever happens while you’re out and about, it’s great to have contact with the outside world.
+I know this wasn’t a luxury we’ve had in the past, but hey, this is the modern world we live in, and we might as well take advantage of modern convenience, right?
 Since we’re talking safety first, now’s a great time to read Safety Tips for Meeting New Friends from Social Media.
+There are plenty of options out there for inexpensive cell phone service if you don’t already have one.
+I use a simple, prepaid phone plan through Page Plus Cellular.
+You can get service for as low as $12 per month.

-Now that we’ve talked about the non-camera equipment I carry, let’s briefly talk about the lenses I carry.
+Last, but not least – every good photographer needs to carry some camera gear!
+Of course, if you have more than one lens, you will need to decide which is the most important to pack.
 When I’m shooting portraits, I prefer my 50mm prime lens with a 1.8 aperture.
-That is, until I eventually purchase a 70-200mm lens, which gives great background compression and makes lovely portraits.
-Goals are always good, right?
+That is until I eventually purchase a 70-200mm lens, which gives excellent background compression and makes lovely portraits.
+Goals are always good!
+UPDATE!
+Since writing this post, I have added that delicious glass to my collection, and it’s every bit as wonderful as I could have hoped!
 I also carry my 85mm prime lens for when I want a little bit of a closer shot or have more room to back away from my subject some.
+ANOTHER UPDATE!
+Since writing this post, I have replaced that 85mm with the 70-200 in my bag.

 As I type this, I realize that I could talk for days about what lenses I love and why I love them and carry them, but we’ll save that for a longer post on another day.
 For now, you get the idea.
-In short, I carry a couple of longer lenses for portraits and a couple of wider lenses for landscape (this is also covered in Ten Need to Know Photography Terms for the Beginner).
-Make sure you have a bag big enough to carry your essentials and you’re all set to get out there and get shooting!
+In short, I carry a couple of longer lenses for portraits and a couple of wider lenses for landscapes (I talk about “long” and “wide” lenses in Ten Need to Know Photography Terms for the Beginner).
+Make sure you have a bag big enough to carry your essentials, and you’re all set to get out there and get shooting!